raffitch/flowmeter/README.md

 ## Usage

-1. Upload `Flowmeter/Flowmeter.ino` to an Arduino.
+1. Upload `Flowmeter/Flowmeter.ino` to an Arduino (it prints a data frame every 200 ms).
 2. Run `python3 flowmeter.py` and select the correct serial port.
 3. Open `index.html` in a browser.
 4. Enter a target volume, regulator setting and supply pressure then press